 Further options at Washington State Prosthodontics to replace all your teeth include:

 Dental implants have the highest success rate of all surgical implant procedures – up to 98 per cent – and are considered the most innovative means of replacing teeth because they are unique in stimulating bone growth.

 Implants can be used as an alternative to bridges and dentures or in conjunction with a dental plate.
 The varied uses of dental implants and their benefits compared with conventional tooth replacement systems has made them the treatment of choice for many people with missing teeth.

 Implants can last a lifetime, so it pays to choose your implant dentist wisely.
 Implants inserted by surgically-qualified dentists have a higher success rate than implant procedures carried out by general dentists.

-Washington State Prosthodontics and Dental Implant Center are experts in treatments that are beyond the scope of general dentists.
+Washington State Prosthodontics are experts in treatments that are beyond the scope of general dentists.
 In 2014, the Journal of the American Dental Association (JADA) reported that almost 19 per cent of implants placed by general dentists failed.

-Dr. Michael And Dr. Russell Johnson are highly-experienced, board-certified prosthodontists (specialist in prosthetic dentistry) and members of the American College of Prosthodontists and the American Academy of Maxillofacial Prosthetics (mouth, jaw and face prosthetics).
+Dr. Russell Johnson And Dr. Michael Johnson are highly-experienced, board-certified prosthodontists (specialist in prosthetic dentistry) and members of the American College of Prosthodontists and the American Academy of Maxillofacial Prosthetics (mouth, jaw and face prosthetics).
 We use only the highest quality implant materials that have been precisely crafted.